8. The Irresistible End

 And now we reach the end.
 Although the end of the blurb is (cross fingers) a beginning – the point of embarkation for the reader who has been convinced by the proposition they’ve just perused as they head for the till and many happy hours voyaging on a sea of words.

-So without giving away the ending how do we finish our blurb in such a tantalising manner that the reader is sold?
+So without giving away our book’s ending how do we finish our blurb in such a tantalising manner that the reader is sold on it?
 In other words how do we make the end of our little story irresistible?

 However, we might want to add something to that or perhaps we’ve taken a different approach and we’re searching around for some new or more novel angle.